 As a S tudent, I, will tudent, I, will Always try to do my best in my work and in my behavior, Work cooperatively with my classmates, Show respect for myself, my school and other people, Obey the school and bus rules, Take pride in my school, Come to school prepared with my homework and supplies, Believe that I can learn and will learn.
 As a P arent/Guardian, I, will See that my child attends school regularly and on time, Provide a home environment that encourages my child to learn, Insist that all homework assignments be completed, Communicate regularly with my child's teacher, Support the school in developing positive behaviors, Talk with my child about his/her school activities every day, Encourage my child to read at home and to monitor his/her TV viewing, Volunteer time at my child's school, Show respect and support for my child, the teacher, and the school.
-As a T eacher.
-I will Geacher, I, will Believe that each student can learn, Show respect for each child and his/her family, Come to class prepared to teach, Provide an environment conducive to learning, Help each child grow to his/her fullest potential, Provide meaningful and appropriate homework activities, Enforce school and classroom rules fairly and consistently, Maintain open lines of communication with the student and his/her parents, Seek ways to involve parents in the school program, Demonstrate professional behavior and a positive attitude.
+As a T Peacher, I, will Believe that each student can learn, Believe that each student can learn, Show respect for each child and his/her family, Come to class prepared to teach, Provide an environment conducive to learning, Help each child grow to his/her fullest potential, Provide meaningful and appropriate homework activities, Enforce school and classroom rules fairly and consistently, Maintain open lines of communication with the student and his/her parents, Seek ways to involve parents in the school program, Demonstrate professional behavior and a positive attitude.
 Hand in hand we will work together to carry out the agreement of this compact.
-Hanu in hand we will work together to earry out the agreement of this compact.
-Student Signature: Parent Signature: Teacher Signature: Date
+Student Signature: Parent Signature: Teacher Signature: Date: